fedora-python/python-rpm-porting/applications.rst

 In these cases first try substituting the whole build command by the new smart macro ``%py3_build`` which should in many cases correctly figure out what ought to be done automatically.
 Otherwise change the invocation of the Python interpreter to the ``%{__python3}`` macro.

+In rare cases, you might encounter some non-Python build script such as a Makefile.
+In these instances you have to adjust the script on your own, consult the documentation for the specific build method.

 %install and %check
 ^^^^^^^^^^^^^^^^^^^